Zach McKinstry Preview, Player Props: Tigers vs. Royals

 Zach McKinstry At The Plate

-- McKinstry has 21 doubles, four triples, eight home runs and 43 walks while hitting .230.

-- McKinstry will look to extend his four-game hitting streak.
-He's batting .263 during his last outings.
+- McKinstry enters this game on a four-game hitting streak.
+During his last outings, he's hitting .263.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.